Cal Raleigh Player Props: Mariners vs. Cardinals

 Cal Raleigh At The Plate

-- Raleigh has five doubles, two home runs and nine walks while hitting .237.
+- Raleigh has five doubles, two home runs and nine walks while batting .237.

-- He has hit a long ball in two of 17 games played this year, and in 3% of his plate appearances.
+- He has hit a long ball in two of 17 games played this season, and in 3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.